ashutoshnayakIE/ABTesting/README.md

-# ABTesting
+# AB Testing
-A complete guide for all you need to know about AB Testing (incomplete)
+This is a complete guide for AB testing (split testing).
+This is ongoing project and is currently incomplete.